Integrated polarization-entangled photon source for wavelength-multiplexed quantum networks: Results

 \section{Results}

-\paragraph{Device principle.}
+\subsection{Device principle}

 The D-QPM PPLN nanophotonic waveguide for producing polarization-entangled photon pairs is designed on 600 nm thick $x$-cut TFLN.
 Two types of phase matching (type-0 and type-I) can be realized in a single PPLN waveguide with different poling periods (Fig.\ref{Fig1}a).
+Similar concept has been theoretically proposed in potassium titanyl phosphate (PPKTP) crystal \cite{shukla2020generation}.
 In type-0 SPDC, a transverse-electric (TE) pump photon converts to a pair of TE signal and idler photons, exploiting the $\chi ^{(2)}$ nonlinear coefficient $d_{33}$ \cite{zhu2021integrated}.
 While in type-I SPDC, a TE pump photon converts to a pair of transverse-magnetic (TM) signal and idler photons, leveraging $d_{31}$.
 The core device to produce polarization-entangled photon pairs on TFLN is basically a single straight LN nanophotonic waveguide comprising two sequentially arranged sections of PPLN, each engineered with a distinct poling period (Fig.\ref{Fig1}b).
 One PPLN section is designed for type-0 quasi-phase matching (QPM) between the fundamental-harmonic (FH) TE mode and the second-harmonic (SH) TE mode.
 The other section supports type-I QPM between the FH TM mode and SH TE mode.